 As per the new guidelines, to pursue MBBS in abroad, such candidates have to qualify NEET-UG 2021.
 If you are confident enough that you can qualify for this test in the next year, you can take admission to a foreign university without any worry.

 The month of September is quite busy for the MBBS students.
 Amidst the Coronavirus (COVID19), the MCI has decided to give liability to the students to take admission in MBBS abroad without appearing in NEET-2020, but in 2021 they have to qualify with the minimum percentage to take the permanent registration by the State Medical Council.
 In case, if you fail in 2021, you cannot get that registration number after completion.

 Coronavirus has ruined everything, right from life to the ambition of the students.
 However, MCI has granted permission to pursue MBBS abroad, but the picture is not the same.
 This pandemic has adversely affected the education system of India.
 Many foreign universities have already restricted entry borders.
-Well, there are few countries which are allowing Indian students to take the admission.
+Well, there are few countries that are allowing Indian students to take admission.
 But, now students have got relieved after reading a notice issued by the MCI that “there will be no restriction in pursuing MBBS abroad, if the students forgot to appear on 13 September NEET 2020, but they have to qualify the NEET UG in 2021.”
-If they are unable to qualify this test, their academic year will get wasted because they cannot avail the practice in India after graduation.
+If they are unable to qualify for this test, their academic year will get wasted because they cannot avail themselves of the practice in India after graduation.

-Students who are going to take the admission in foreign universities have to make sure that without NEET scorecard they cannot build their career in India.
+Students who are going to take admission in foreign universities have to make sure that without the NEET scorecard they cannot build their career in India.